Vikramnagar railway station

-Vikramnagar is a small railway station in Ujjain city, Madhya Pradesh.
+Vikramnagar is a small railway station in Ujjain, Madhya Pradesh.
 Its code is VRG.

 Etymology

 The Name of the Station is named after The King Vikramaditya of the Ujjaini Kingdom.

-Structure and Location
+Structure and location

-The station lies on the Indore Junction BG–Ujjain Junction BG rail route in Ujjain city.
+The station lies on the Indore-Dewas-Ujjain section rail route in Ujjain city.
 The station consist of two platforms, neither well sheltered.
 It lacks many facilities including Water and Sanitation.
 The main railway station of City, Ujjain Junction is always preferred over Vikramnagar station for catching several trains.
 This station is only suitable for local travelling within Ujjain City.

-Trains passing through

-There are many trains passing through Vikramnagar but only a few trains stop at Vikramnagar such as :